> About MFPD > Board of Directors

 Secretary Jean Millner

-Director Millner was appointed to the Monarch Board in August, 2017 to fulfill the unexpired term of Director Jane Cunningham.
+Director Millner has served on the Monarch Board since August, 2017, when she was appointed to fulfill the unexpired term of Director Jane Cunningham.
+She was elected to a new, 6-year term in April, 2019.

-Director Millner moved into the Monarch District form Olivette, where she was an active volunteer in her community for 25 years.
-Over the years, she held positions on a variety of civic committees, was a trustee of her subdivision and led a Girl Scout troop for several years.
+In 2014, Director Millner moved into the Monarch District from Olivette, where she was an active volunteer in her community for 25 years.
+She has held positions on various civic committees, served as a trustee of her subdivision and led a Girl Scout troop for several years.

 Treasurer Robin Harris